 They take you right to the border crossing at Aranyaprathet where you disembark, cross the border on foot, and then get back on the same bus on the other side.
 No struggling with your luggage across the dusty no-man’s land, no messing around with taxis and minivans on the Cambodia side.
 The entire trip will take up to 11 hours, or as little as 8, depending on how busy the border is.

-If you’re going the other direction, from Siem Reap to Bangkok, we highly recommend Giant Ibis bus company, who charge a little more but have extra frills like being on time and paying attention to road safety!
+If you’re going in this direction or the other direction, from Siem Reap to Bangkok, we highly recommend Giant Ibis bus company, who charge a little more but have extra frills like being on time and paying attention to road safety!

 To get from Bangkok to Phnom Penh by bus, you’ll need to do the route to Siem Reap first, so it makes sense to stop and see Angkor Wat before continuing your journey.